nocode-js/nocode-platform-boilerplate/README.md

 ## 💡 License

 This template is released under the MIT license.
-You can use the template for free for any personal or commercial project.
-But you should note that, **this template uses one dependency that requires a license for commercial use**:

-* [⛽ Sequential Workflow Editor](https://github.com/nocode-js/sequential-workflow-editor) - check the [license](https://nocode-js.com/sequential-workflow-editor/license) and the [pricing](https://nocode-js.com/sequential-workflow-editor/pricing).